 Imagine the scene: you are driving through the historic county of Kent on a cold winter’s day.
 As evening draws in, you turn onto Blue Bell Hill.
 The weather is blustery and rainy, and visibility is poor.
 Suddenly, a figure darts in front of your car.
 The figure is that of a young woman who stops, startled.
 As you strike her, she looks straight into your eyes.
-Climbing out of your car you search frantically for the woman, who has disappeared into thin air.
+Climbing out of your car, you search frantically for the woman, who has disappeared into thin air.
 Shaken, you drive to the nearest police station and report the accident.
-The police officer seems remarkably unconcerned, but agrees to investigate.
-Returning to Blue Bell Hill there is no evidence that anything untoward has taken place.
+The police officer seems remarkably unconcerned but agrees to investigate.
+Returning to Blue Bell Hill, there is no evidence that anything untoward has taken place.
 Bewildered, you begin to think that you are going mad.
 Then the police officer reveals that, like many before you, you may have encountered the ghost of Blue Bell Hill.

-- In 1934 a young woman, Renee, was riding her bicycle home on a dim Autumn evening.
-There was very little traffic and as she came down the hill she took advantage of the gradient to freewheel.
-Almost out of nowhere a dark mist appeared before her and as if she had hit something solid, Renee was thrown to the ground.
-Standing up she looked about her.
+- In 1934, a young woman, Renee, was riding her bicycle home on a dim Autumn evening.
+There was very little traffic, and as she came down the hill, she took advantage of the gradient to freewheel.
+Almost out of nowhere, a dark mist appeared before her, and as if she had hit something solid, Renee was thrown to the ground.
+Standing up, she looked about her.
 There were no objects in the road and nothing to explain why she had fallen.
 Puzzled, she resumed her journey.

 - In the same year, a gentleman was riding his motorcycle on Blue Bell Hill.
 It was about eleven o’clock on a cold winter’s night.
-As he travelled homeward the man saw a young woman standing in the middle of the road.
-Concerned for her welfare the gentleman pulled over and offered the girl a lift.
+As he travelled homeward, the man saw a young woman standing in the middle of the road.
+Concerned for her welfare, the gentleman pulled over and offered the girl a lift.
 The girl asked to be taken to Church St. close to the cemetery.
 Despite it being out of his way, he agreed and took her to her destination.
-Turning around to speak to her as he reached Church St. the gentleman was shocked to discover his passenger had disappeared into thin air.
+Turning around to speak to her as he reached Church St., the gentleman was shocked to discover his passenger had disappeared into thin air.

 - In December 1967, ‘The Kent Messenger‘ reported the strange tale of a man and his friend travelling home late at night.
 As they passed the bus stop at the foot of the hill, they saw a young woman standing alone.
 Realising that the last bus had long gone, they pulled over and offered her a lift.
 The young woman accepted and climbed into the back seat.
-The girl gave her address and the car travelled on.
+The girl gave her address, and the car travelled on.
 When they arrived at the address, the two men were astonished to discover that their passenger was no longer in the car.
-When they made enquiries at the house they were told by that it was once the home of a young woman killed a few years earlier on Blue Bell Hill in a tragic car accident.
+When they made enquiries at the house, they were told that it was once the home of a young woman killed a few years earlier on Blue Bell Hill in a tragic car accident.

-In the winter of 1968, a gentleman called Mr. Chester was pushing his bicycle up a steep section of the hill.
-Despite, the weather being cold and wet, he was stunned to see a young woman emerge from the trees at the side of the road in a flimsy cotton dress.
+- In the winter of 1968, a gentleman called Mr. Chester was pushing his bicycle up a steep section of the hill.
+Despite the weather being cold and wet, he was stunned to see a young woman emerge from the trees at the side of the road in a flimsy cotton dress.
 The woman was bedraggled and appeared distressed.
 After he passed her, he glanced back over his shoulder out of curiosity.
 The young woman had disappeared.

 - In 1969, a similar incident occurred on a rainy night.
 A gentleman returning home from his late shift at a local paper mill took pity on a young woman standing drenched at a bus stop.
 Once again, the young woman accepted a lift and climbed into the back seat of the vehicle.
 By the time they reached her home, she had disappeared into thin air.
-At about the same time an astonished lorry driver called into a local café for a strong cup of tea to steady his nerves.
+At about the same time, an astonished lorry driver called into a local café for a strong cup of tea to steady his nerves.
 He reported that he had agreed to give a girl a lift to a nearby village.
-She climbed into his cab, before disappearing into thin air a few minutes later.
+She climbed into his cab before disappearing into thin air a few minutes later.

-- Richard Studholme of the band Chicory Tip, believed he was the victim of a cruel hoax when he picked up a young woman in 1973.
+- Richard Studholme of the band Chicory Tip believed he was the victim of a cruel hoax when he picked up a young woman in 1973.
 The girl asked to be dropped off but begged Studholme to travel on to her parents’ house with the message that she was safe.
 The obliging Studholme agreed as it was not too far out of his way.
 When he arrived at the house, the gentleman who answered the door informed the shocked Studholme that his daughter had died some years earlier.

 - In 1974, Maurice Goodenough was driving on Blue Bell Hill when he struck a young girl.
-Climbing out of his car, he discovered that the girl was injured but her injuries did not appear to be life threatening.
+Climbing out of his car, he discovered that the girl was injured, but her injuries did not appear to be life-threatening.
 Deciding it was best not to move her too far, he carried the girl to a grass verge and covered her with a blanket.
 He then proceeded to the police station down the road to seek help.
 When Maurice returned with an officer, the blanket remained but the girl had gone.
 The road and the car showed no sign of an accident.

-- In the mid '70s, a lady named Joy was driving on bluebell Hill.
+- In the mid-'70s, a lady named Joy was driving on bluebell Hill.
 The weather was atrocious and visibility poor.
 Suddenly, out of nowhere, a lady wearing a long white dress appeared in the middle of the road.
 Joy only managed to miss hitting the woman.
-When she looked back in her rear- view mirror, the lady had vanished.
+When she looked back in her rearview mirror, the lady had vanished.

-- On 7th November 1992, Ian Sharpe was driving on Blue Bell Hill.
+- On November 7th, 1992, Ian Sharpe was driving on Blue Bell Hill.
 It was very late and the road was largely deserted.
-Out of nowhere, a woman wearing light coloured clothes suddenly appeared in front of his car.
-As she locked eyes with him Ian could see her clearly and was able to describe her later to police.
+Out of nowhere, a woman wearing light-coloured clothes suddenly appeared in front of his car.
+As she locked eyes with him, Ian could see her clearly and was able to describe her later to police.
 Unable to brake in time, Ian hit the woman before screeching to a halt.
 Climbing out of his car, he was shocked to discover that the woman was nowhere to be found.
 Disturbed, he drove to the nearest police station to report the incident.

 - Early in January 1993, a family of five were driving on Blue Bell Hill in the early hours of the morning.
 The driver Malcolm Maiden caught sight of a figure standing in the road.
 Slowing to avoid hitting her, the whole family were witness to what happened next.
 The person standing in the road was not a young woman but an old lady.
-The lady was dressed in old fashioned tattered clothes.
-An air of malevolence surrounded her and as they approached the grotesque figure, her face contorted with anger, she began to shake a bundle of twigs at the car.
+The lady was dressed in old-fashioned, tattered clothes.
+An air of malevolence surrounded her, and as they approached the grotesque figure, her face contorted with anger, she began to shake a bundle of twigs at the car.
 When the car began to fill with an evil black fog, the family sped homewards.